 - 1 teaspoon cinnamon

-- 1/4 teaspoon honey
+- ¼ teaspoon honey

 - 1 teaspoon coconut oil

-- warm water to fill remainder of bottle
+- Warm water to fill remainder of bottle

-- dark glass bottle*
+- Dark glass bottle*

 *A dark glass bottle is ideal as it will help prevent premature oxidation of the spray.

 Pour the tea, lemon juice, cinnamon, honey, coconut oil, and water into a glass bottle.
 Shake well before spritzing on hair.
-Ideally, youโll want to spray hair when you plan to spend some time outdoors in the sunshine.
+Ideally, you'll want to spray your hair when you plan to spend some time outdoors in the sunshine.
 The heat and sun will work their magic when combined with these ingredients.

-FAQs on Natural Hair Care
+Natural Hair Care FAQ

-Any other things I can do with tea for my hair other than lighten it?
+Any other things I can do for my hair with tea other than lighten it?

 Plenty!
 Tea is full of antioxidants [source] and provides many benefits for hair.
 Green tea, in particular, is minimally processed and provides stimulating effects for the scalp.
 Try this matcha green tea hair mask or rinse.

 My struggle is with lackluster hair, and I could really use some help in the shine department.
+What do you recommend?

-Does taking the vitamin biotin really work for hair?
+Does taking biotin really work for hair?

 Do you have any tips or tricks for lightening hair naturally?
 I’m so thrilled that the days of the coppery orange Sun-In are gone, and now we have so many natural and healthy options to subtly lighten the hair.